Per Oregon statues, volunteers are

 in each session?
 What kind of test is given at the end?

-year (the specific training schedule can be found on our website at
+month, scheduled around the state (the specific training schedule can be found

 regulations, communication and negotiation.

 Volunteers are given a great deal of resource information and are not expected to memorize it,but